russellklenk/gwbase/README.md

 GLFW 3.0.4 and GLEW 1.10.0 compiled for OSX are included in this project.

+OpenAL is required for audio playback.
+This is included on OSX, but requires a separate install on Windows.

 This game has been tested on a MacBook Pro Retina 2.7GHz Core i7 with 16GB RAM and an NVIDIA GeForce 650M running OSX 10.9.4.
 OpenGL 4 support is required.

 # License #